ocpi/ocpi/mod_locations.md

 The *Location* object describes the location and its properties where a group of EVSEs that belong together are installed.
 Typically the *Location* object is the exact location of the group of EVSEs, but it can also be the entrance of a parking garage which contains these EVSEs.
 The exact way to reach each EVSE can be further specified by its own properties.

-A *Location* without valid *EVSE* objects can be considered as expired and should no longer be displayed.

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | Property                                     | Type                                                     | Card. | Description                                                                            |